gigasquid/babar/README.md

 machine uses as inputs and outputs.
 The language also supports beliefs and goals from McCarthy's paper,
-[Ascribing Mental Qualities to Machines](http://www-formal.stanford.edu/jmc/ascribing/ascribing.html). expressions and programs are run through the Babar REPL and have the following features:
+[Ascribing Mental Qualities to Machines](http://www-formal.stanford.edu/jmc/ascribing/ascribing.html).

+Expressions and programs are run through the Babar REPL and have the following features:

 - The Babar program can accept requests, that are then stored as